Last updated 10th July, 2018

 The Interconnecting Behavioural Traits of a Psychopath

 This information is of course very categorical.
-It relies on someone’s awareness and honestly about their own behaviour and attitudes.
-However, when this information is combined with the history of an individual, their behaviour and their experiences, their brain structures and brain patterns, genetics and environmental influences, an overall picture of that individual can be gained.
+It relies on someone’s awareness and honestly about their own behavior and attitudes.
+However, when this information is combined with the history of an individual, their behavior and their experiences, their brain structures, and brain patterns, genetics and environmental influences, an overall picture of that individual can be gained.

 Nature vs Nurture

 Psychology has long debated the issue of nature and innate characteristics, against nurture and the effect of environment on a growing and developing individual.
 The area of criminology and forensic science is no different, asking whether criminals are born or made.
-We are certainly seeing increasing evidence on the importance of childhood and recognising psychopathic traits in children along with those crucial years of adolescence and the significance of teenage brain development on decision making and behaviour.
+We are certainly seeing increasing evidence on the importance of childhood and recognizing psychopathic traits in children along with those crucial years of adolescence and the significance of teenage brain development in decision making and behavior.

 The development of technology within brain science has allowed these questions to be assessed more fully and from a scientific perspective.
 Functional brain scans such as functional magnetic resonance imaging (fMRI) and positron emission tomography (PET) scanning have revealed some very interesting differences between those considered to be psychopaths and those who are not.